 How do I remove a director?

-Small business shareholders or guarantors can appoint or remove a company director by members at any time, providing such actions do not breach the Companies Act 2006, the articles of association or a director’s service contract.
+Small business shareholders or guarantors can appoint or remove a company director by members at any time, provided such actions do not breach the Companies Act 2006, the articles of association or a director’s service contract.

-If these powers are not outlined in a company’s articles of association, there is a procedure within the Companies Act 2006 whereby if over 51% of those within the company agree, the director can be removed.
+If these powers are not outlined in a company’s articles of association, there is a procedure within the Companies Act 2006 whereby, if over 51% of those within the company agree, the director can be removed.

 The removal of a director is subject to any rights they may have in their employment contract or service agreement.
 It is therefore important to seek legal advice before removing a director to ensure you are not breaching any terms.